mdsabbirahmedbracu/datacamp-bangladesh-classrooms/README.md

 - 🔗 Data Science Learner group joining links
 - 👥 Group managers and contact details

+## 📂 File Types
+- **institutions.csv** → Plain URLs (best for automation, Python/R scripts, data processing).
+- **institutions_clickable.csv** → Excel/Google Sheets friendly with clickable “Join Group” links.
+- **institutions.md** → Human-readable Markdown with clickable links, browsable directly on GitHub.

 ## 🚀 How to Join
-1. Find your institution in `institutions.csv` or `institutions.md`.
+1. Find your institution in one of the above files.
 2. Use your official institutional email to sign up.
 3. Join your **Data Science Learner** group using the provided link.